jek97/final_project/README.md

 Update: functions compacted/optimized

 Update: modified the data structure to grow while we explore new state/actions, moreover moved to the dyna-q+

+Update: found an error, i was modifing the model even in simulation, instead of updating the Q